 Marilyn Monroe did not live in the DeLongpre Ave. apartment very long.
 Remarkably, when she moved out, it was the fourth time she changed addresses in a year — three of her homes during that time were along the Strip — and she would move two more times before the year ended:

 To his credit, Joe DiMaggio sought counseling to help him deal with his jealousy and abusiveness.
 Joe and Marilyn eventually reconciled and some accounts say they made plans to remarry — on Aug.
 8, 1962.
 As the big day approached, the sources say, Marilyn was fitted for her wedding gown and was said to be very happy.
 Tragically, her death from a drug overdose three days before the wedding — which the Los Angeles County Coroner ruled a suicide — would become one of the biggest celebrity scandals of the 1960s.
-Because of her connections with the Kennedys and unresolved questions about events that night, her death also became a conspiracy scandal that endures to this day.
+Because of her connections with the Kennedys and unresolved questions about events that night, conspiracy theories grew around the cause of her death that endure to this day.

 Joe DiMaggio never remarried.
 For the rest of his life, he had roses placed on her grave in Westwood every week.
 He died on March 8, 1999.